Can You Put Styrofoam in the Bottom of a Planter?

-So many people enjoy gardening–there’s something about taking care of your plants, arranging them in an aesthetically pleasing layout, and watching them grow into something exquisite.
+So many people enjoy gardening because there’s something satisfying about taking care of your plants, arranging them in an aesthetically pleasing layout, and watching them grow into something exquisite.
 I can promise that the benefits of gardening outweigh the stress you might experience during the process.
 Of course, knowing the suitable materials for planters can be a game-changer if you keep plants.

-You can put styrofoam at the bottom of your planter since the material is lightweight, easy to work with, helps with drainage, and doesn’t cost much.
-However, it can be dangerous to your plants, especially if you use pots without sufficient drainage or drainage holes.
+You should not put styrofoam at the bottom of your planter because it doesn’t do much to improve drainage.
+Moreover, it can be dangerous to your plants, especially if you use pots without drainage holes and aren’t breathable.

 Unlike soil, styrofoam doesn’t retain moisture, which can be both a benefit and a problem.
-So, while it won’t get soggy or moldy, it can also severely impact the roots of healthy plants by interfering with their growth.
-In the rest of this article, I’ll explain in detail the effects styrofoam can have on your plants and highlight alternative materials you can put in the bottom of your planter.
+Although it won’t get soggy or moldy, it can also severely impact the roots of healthy plants by interfering with their growth.
+In the rest of this article, I’ll explain in detail the effects styrofoam can have on your plants and highlight alternative materials you can put in your planter.

 However, the optimum soil type and mix can vary from plant to plant because a plant’s growth depends on several environmental factors.
 The factors include the soil conditions the plants are accustomed to growing and how much room they have to grow.

-So, while putting styrofoam in the bottom of your planter may seem like a good idea, it’s not worth the risk.
+Putting styrofoam in the bottom of your planter may seem like a good idea, but it’s usually not worth the risk.
+You must consider both the benefits and downsides of using styrofoam and how healthy you want your plants to be before you make any potting decision.

 Now let’s see how much of an impact styrofoams can make on the growth of your plants.